bonitasoft/bonita-labs-doc/md/installation_guide.md

 This certiface and the private key must be passed to the installer in a format compatible with the Java KeyStore.

-Common supported format are JKS and PKCS12.
+Common supported formats are JKS and PKCS12.

 ##### Example using LetsEncrypt's certbot: